The Elara Handbook

 The newcomer’s guide¶

-If you’re new to the Project, we are very glad to have you join us!
+If you’re new to the Project, we are extremely glad to have you join us!
 To get started, please read How to get started in the project, which contains a complete, step-by-step guide on getting started with the Project.

 Once you’ve gotten started, reading the Elara Handbook is the recommended way to learn more about the science behind our work.
 That said, we understand that reading technical and scientific documentation can easily be quite confusing, so we have organized the Handbook to require minimal prerequisite knowledge and background to read.
-For this, the Handbook is split into three main sections: Chapters 1-4 (“The Basics”) are about the fundamentals of our work, Chapters 5-12 (“The Specifics”) are about intermediate-level topics, and the remainder of the book is about advanced topics (“The Expert’s Guide”).
-They can be read in order, or read separately.
-While everyone’s learning needs are different, we give some suggestions for which of the sections to read based on your interests/comfort level with the technical sciences:
+For this, the Handbook holds distinct, important sections:

 I am a developer and just want to work on code.
-In that case, we recommend reading the first part of “The Basics”, and then jumping straight to the Developer guide.
-You may then choose to read whichever parts suit your interest/are needed for the work you plan to do.
+In that case, we recommend just the Project Elara overview chapter in “The basics”, and then jumping straight to the Developer guide.
+You may then choose to read whichever parts suit your interest or necessary for your work.
+It may also be useful to review the Programming with Python chapter or the Comprehensive guide to programming chapters.

 We are so grateful for each and every one of our team members, and everyone’s contributions, no matter how small, will be tracked and (eventually) added to Contributions at the end of the book.
 Your work brings us one step closer to changing the world for the better.